dinosaure/bob/README.md

 Handshake is done with <server-identity>
 ```

+#### Reproducible builds

+The version you can download of `bob.com` was produced in such a context that
+you can reproduce the same binary in the same context.
+This is called software
+reproducibility.
+We provide an infrastructure (developed by [robur.io][robur])
+[builds.osau.re](https://builds.osau.re) that checks the reproducibility of the
+software every day.

 #### [Esperanto][esperanto], [Cosmopolitan][cosmopolitan] and Windows support

 Currently, the `bob` executable can be compiled with the `esperanto` toolchain.